alexownejazayeri/op1kenobi/README.md

 [ ] Traversing an array of objects to dynamically pull data into a component with functional methods e.g.(.filter(), .map())

 ## Next steps
-[] Pull SVG elements from the Teenage Engineering OP-1 tutorial and replace SCSS with interactive, animated SVG components.
+[ ] Pull SVG elements from the Teenage Engineering OP-1 tutorial and replace SCSS with interactive, animated SVG components [ ] Create more options for sound libraries
-[] Create more options for sound libraries
+[ ] Endow selector buttons with kit changing functionality [ ] Enable users to record short sessions, store in state, and allow for mp3 export [ ] Allow users to map keys to external .mp3 urls